acdh-oeaw/VELD_example_repos/README.md

   a docker compose service, with arbitrary dockerfile / images / code contexts.
 The VELD metadata describes what kind of data / executable it is compatible with.
-Note that while an executable is by definition something that can be run on itself, it is usually not meant to be run alone Rather it would likely need some context, like what data to be fed or where to store output, etc.
+Note that while an executable is by definition something that can be run on itself, it is usually not meant to be run alone.
+Rather it would likely need some context, e.g. a data **veld** mounted as input.
+The purpose of an **executable veld** is to provide itself as an easily reusable tool.

 - **chain**

-  Also a docker service, but one that reuses services from executables and wires it together to data sets or other executables.
+  Also a docker service, but one that reuses services from **executable velds**, and wires them together to **data velds** or **executable velds**, in order to produce a certain outcome, in a concrete reproducable implementation.

-Basically, in most cases, a **veld data** repo is combined with a **veld executable**, wired together in a **veld chain**.
+Basically, in most cases, a **data veld** veld repo is combined with an **executable veld**, wired together in a **chain veld**.

-Since all of those VELD objects are git repositories, all their states and execution environments are persisted and made reproducable.

 ### VELD metadata (veld.yaml)